 What type(s) of signature are acceptable for the assurance of the principal investigator, question 27?
 We can accept a handwritten signature or an electronic signature.
 If you have a handwritten signature, you may just scan in that page and submit it separately with the rest of the application packet.
 If you have an electronic signature, it must be clearly marked in some way as being official.
 We cannot accept it if it’s simply a name typed on the line.

 What’s the difference between “consent” and “assent” forms?
 Consent forms are used for participants 18 years of age and older, unless they are in the care of a legal guardian.
 Assent forms are for minors and anyone else not legally able to sign on their own behalf.
 If you are working with these populations, you need to obtain both an assent from the subject and a consent form from their parent or legal guardian.

 What language needs to be included on consent/assent forms?
-Please see the Consent Form Checklist for more information on consent forms.
+Please refer to the Consent Form Checklist for more information on consent form requirements.

 What happens if my institution’s requirements for the consent form are counter to the preferences of the ODH IRB?
 If your institution requires you to use a boilerplate consent form, please include a copy of the original boilerplate language template and fill out the contact information on the Consent Form Checklist.
 We will work with the institution to try to find a solution that will work for both parties.

 What is a research protocol?
 Is it the same as the application form?
 A research protocol is not the same as your application form.
 The research protocol is a scientific document that spells out the processes you intend to use in your research.
 It should provide more detail than your application form.
 Research protocols generally include the following: a hypothesis, specific aims, scientific justification, methodology, populations, data collection, data security, and time frame.